Senior Vice President of State Partnerships, Business Development and Policy

 “Education is really the great equalizer,” she said.
 “By ensuring that every child has access to a quality education, we can change the trajectory of lives.”

-Ashley’s policy experience helps New Meridian understand state needs at a foundational level.
+Ashley’s experience working with Federal and state assessment policies helps New Meridian understand customer needs at a foundational level.
 Of course, she still finds time to train for triathlons, too.
 “I’m very competitive, she said.
 “And I really like training with a team.”